 \section{Preliminaries and Problem Formulation}

 This section establishes the mathematical foundations for robust safety filter synthesis.
-We begin by introducing the system model and safety constraints, then develop the key concepts of viable sets and robust controlled invariant sets that form the basis of our approach.
+We begin by introducing the system model and safety constraints, then develop the key concepts of viable sets and RCI sets that form the basis of our approach.